Saurabh-Bhargav/Project/Azure/AzureMonitoring/StepGuide.md

 ## Overview

+# Project Scenario: Azure Monitoring and Log Analytics Lab
-Welcome to the CloudEye project, where we explore the world of Azure Monitoring and gain a clear view into the performance and configuration of Azure resources, with a focus on Azure virtual machines.
-This project demonstrates expertise in Azure Monitoring and showcases various aspects of Azure Monitor and Log Analytics.
+The project aimed to assess Azure's capabilities for gaining insights into the performance and configuration of Azure resources, with a specific focus on Azure virtual machines.
+The primary objective was to explore and evaluate the features offered by Azure Monitor, including Log Analytics, to enhance resource monitoring and management.

 ## Objectives